GregRos/parjs/README.md

 - Combinators use a `pipe` method and function operators instead of instance methods.
 See more on this below.
 - Names for some types and objects.

-If you want to use the previous version for some reason, you can install `parjs@old` to get the last one.
+If you want to use the previous version with the old API, you can install `parjs@pre-0.12.0`.

 ## Example Parsers